 So, now that you’re saying ‘NO’ more judiciously, we want you to re-invest some of that time in your own well-being.
 Work specific coping activities into your weekly calendar and plan for time-outs during busy activities and gatherings.

-You’re not in this alone, though it may sometimes feel like you are.
+You’re not alone in this (though we know it may sometimes feel like you are).
 Even if you don’t have family and friends you can count on, there are services and groups in your community that can hopefully help you make it through.

 First of all, please know that whatever you’re feeling right now is okay.
 Experiencing positive emotions during the holidays is never a given, especially when you’re grieving.
-All we are saying is if you do surprise yourself by laughing at Buddy the Elf or smiling at the grandkids unabashed joy on Christmas morning, go with it and don’t feel guilty.
+All we’re saying is that if you do surprise yourself by laughing at Buddy the Elf or smiling at the grandkids unabashed joy on Christmas morning, go with it and don’t feel guilty.